WeslyOrtega/MazeGenerationAndPathfinding/README.md

 ## Generation.py
 ### DepthFirst
-Currently the only supported geneartion algorithm.
+Currently the only supported generation algorithm.
 Generates a path until there are no ways to go, then backtracks until it can create a different path.
 Mostly results in mazes with long, windy trails.
 #### Color Key